Non-Adiabatic Effects of Nuclear Motion in Quantum Transport of Electrons: A Self-Consistent Keldysh-Langevin Study: THEORY

 \

 The expression for the electric current can be cast into the form of the Landauer formula \cite{Kershaw2017a}

 where $ \langle ... \rangle_x $ means the statistical averaging over the Langevin trajectory.
+The form of equation \ref{landauer} guarantees preservation of the continuity equation when considering terms up to the second order; it should be noted, however, that gradient corrections in Kadanoff-baym equations are not always known to satisfy current conservation (see reference \cite{Kershaw2018a}).
+First-order corrections, for example, are known violate conservation laws \cite{Ivanov2000} and can be fixed via the Botermans and Malfliet approximation \cite{Botermans1990}.
+We are not aware of a similar method to fix this problem in the second-order gradient expansion.
 The subscript "pert" indicates that this is a current based on the perturbative calculations in terms of nuclear velocities.
-The transmission coefficient is decomposed into three parts:
+The transmission coefficient $\mathcal{T}(\omega)$ is decomposed into three parts:

 The first part $T^{(0)}(\omega)$ is the standard transmission coefficient which instantaneously depends on the molecular geometry: